grezniczek/actiontag-parser/PARSER_REQUIREMENTS_AND_IMPLEMENTATION.md

 ## Input and Options

-The eventual public facade is expected to be equivalent to:
+The internal core parser contract is:

 ```php
 ActionTagParser::parse(string $annotation, array $options = []): array
 ```

-The class method name and visibility can be finalized during implementation, but the input/output behavior below is the intended contract.
+The class method name and visibility remain internal implementation details.
+A future, documented `REDCap::parseActionTags()` facade should delegate to this contract and preserve its input/output behavior.

 | Option | Default | Meaning |
 | --- | --- | --- |